Listening Vs Reading

 However, with the advent of computers and the internet, reading has taken a backseat.
 At this rate, reading will soon become extinct and the material progress of mankind may reverse.
 The need of the hour is to restore this invaluable human ability by facilitating book reading sessions followed by discussions.
 Libraries, in particular, should organise such programmes periodically.
 Along with promoting reading skills, writing habit should also be promoted.

-This blog post is by Serene Urbana resident Dr A. Sreekumar Menon.
+This blog post is by Dr A. Sreekumar Menon, resident of Serene Urbana by Columbia Pacific Community.